strawdynamics/drift/CONTRIBUTING.md

 1. Make all changes to files under `./src`, **not** `./dist`.
 2. Use [Gulp](#gulp) to build the JavaScript files.
+3. Use [Prettier](https://prettier.io/) for code formatting.
+Code will automatically be formatted upon submitting a PR.

 <a name="gulp"></a>